top of page

 Electrical cabling and lighting are an integral part of interior design and need to be worked out early in the design process to ensure that all wiring can be installed during the construction phase.
 Well-designed lighting makes a home comfortable, functional and attractive to the eye.
 When lighting is done well, it will certainly furnish a room.

-It isn't until you start building a new house or embark on a huge renovation project until you realise how much goes into building and how complicated electrics can be.
+It isn't until you start building a new house or embark on a huge renovation project that you realise how much goes into building and how complicated electrics can be.
 I had dabbled in home improvement before, but the current house we live in was by far the biggest project, involving a major overhaul of all the essentials, including electric cabling, the focus of this blog.

-In this blog I give you tips on what electrical and lighting aspects to consider when building or renovating your home.
+In this blog, I give you tips on what electrical and lighting aspects to consider when building or renovating your home.
 I will also give you a handy electrical checklist to save you time figuring out your electrical needs for your project.

 Why Do you Need a Reflected Ceiling Plan (RCP)?

-An electrical plan (or reflected ceiling plan, RCP) is essential.
-The purpose of a detailed electric and lighting plan is to create different layers of lighting in an interior.
-These layers are formed by functional as well as mood lighting that fulfils all your possible lighting needs.
 It's important to think about how much light is needed and where the light needs to come from to design a balanced and comfortable interior.
 Too much spot lighting can create an airport feel, too little or the wrong light distribution gives an irregular light that might be too bright in some places and too dark in others.

 What is even more essential, is that YOU design the plan for your electrical and lighting needs (which may or may not involve the help of an expert).
 Do not rely on the builder or electrician to tell you where to put your electrics.
 You can't assume they know what you want or need for the lifestyle you want.
 Also, they are technical experts, not design experts.
 They know how to wire the place to perfection, not necessarily how to get the perfect vibe for what you're after.

-Further to this, please check what wiring and electrical preparation is included in your electrical quote.
-For example, I found out the hard way that my builder only included 4 downlights in my kitchen extension electrical quote.
-That's right, FOUR.
-Despite me explaining my vision for the space, and supplying an electrical plan.
 The finished space has 12 downlights in the main space, 3 downlights casting a shadow over the exposed brick wall, one pendant over the island, 2 pendants over the kitchen bench, one low pendant in the reading corner and under mount kitchen cabinet lighting.
 Guess how much this extra work costs me?
 And that was only one space in our entire home being renovated.

 Plan Your Electricals BEFORE you Close off Walls and Ceilings